-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 Salesses, in his own testimony, acknowledged he wasn’t directly involved in many of the key events that day, and the Defense Department declined to send someone more senior to answer questions.
 Having someone who could actually speak to these issues more authoritatively might have been a good idea, given Salesses’s own testimony didn’t seem to be terribly consistent.

-But even if he merely slipped up and this did just owe to some kind of lag in actually informing the Guard, how on earth could that happen?
-How could the Guard be approved at 4:32 but its commanding general not get word until 5:08, even as the Capitol was under siege?
+But even if he merely slipped up and this did just owe to some kind of lag in actually informing the Guard, how on Earth could that happen?
+How could the Guard be approved at 4:32 p.m. but its commanding general not get word until 5:08 p.m., even as the Capitol was under siege?
 It just makes no sense.

 And as with the first example, the fact that this discrepancy still exists two months later might be the most inexplicable thing of all.